 I first heard Canned heat as I was driving from Adelaide to Melbourne.
 The song was “On The Road Again”, a bluesy song strong on harmonica.
 I thought “Wow, they are playing John Mayall on the radio here in Victoria!”
 But of course, it was "Blind Owl" Wison with the Heat.
 And the heat certainly paralleled the Mayall Bluesbreakers with their genuine white blues music.

 The band came together in 1966 with Bob “The Bear” Hite on vocals and Harmonica and guitarist Al “Blind Owl” Wilson.
 Now Bob Hite and I have something in common….we both managed a record shop!

-Al Wilson died of a heart attack in September 1970, on the eve of a U.K. Tour, tour the heart out of the group.
+Al Wilson died of a heart attack in September 1970, on the eve of a U.K. Tour, tearing the heart out of the group.
 An album “Hooker and Heat” did well in1971, with Bob Hite being the only constant member over the next few years.

-The first album released by Canned Heat, "Canned Heat" came out in July 1967, just after their Monterey concert.
+The first album released by Canned Heat, came out in July 1967, just after their Monterey concert.
 It was recorded in Los Angeles California, and consisted of classic blues covers.
 The tracks included "Bullfrog Blues" "Rollin and Tumblin", "Dust My Blues", and 8 other tracks.

 Enjoy this site?
 Share with friends!